-The 1996 fashion season sees Ozwald Boateng reinforce his vision for menswear with his Spring/Summer and Autumn/Winter collection receiving rave reviews for there ground breaking style and innovation.
+The 1996 fashion season sees Ozwald Boateng reinforce his vision for menswear with his Spring/Summer and Autumn/Winter collection receiving rave reviews for their ground breaking style and innovation.

 1997 - COOL BRITANNIA VANITY FAIR

-Britain was out of the recession of the early 90s and with a new government in power there was a anair of excitement surrounding the whole country, with a new breed of superstars from politics, music, film and fashion leading the way.
-In a profile piece written in Vanity Fair's special edition issue'London Swings Again' a Ozwald Boateng is credited with rejuvenating the old street and leading the way in British men's tailoring.
+Britain was out of the recession of the early 90s and with a new government in power there was an air of excitement surrounding the whole country, with a new breed of superstars from politics, music, film and fashion leading the way.
+In a profile piece written in Vanity Fair's special edition issue 'London Swings Again' Ozwald Boateng is credited with rejuvenating the old street and leading the way in British men's tailoring.

 1998 - LOCK STOCK AND TWO SMOKING BARRELS